bostonRitualClub/tightfit/README.md

 7. `git remote add heroku https://git.heroku.com/tightfit.git`
   https://tightfit.herokuapp.com/

+#### Deployment
+Always deploy to staging first!
-Always deploy to staging first with `git push staging` Run migrations with:
+You can deploy to staging with: `git push staging`
+You can deploy to production with `git push heroku`

+After deploying you can run migrations with either:
+`heroku run rake db:migrate --remote staging`
-> heroku run rake db:migrate --remote staging
+`heroku run rake db:migrate --remote heroku`